CSB5/XNA_Basecaller/README.md

 <ins>_NOTE_</ins>: These files are kept to a minimum to reproduce our basecaller results, including pre-processed data used for training and a subset of the sequenced reads used for evaluation.
 The complete set of our nanopore sequencing data is available from the European Nucleotide Archive (ENA) under project accession number [PRJEB82716](https://www.ebi.ac.uk/ena/browser/view/PRJEB82716).
+Please refer to the end of this document for linux commands to download all the raw data from ENA server.

 ## Usage